 The decision to have breast reduction surgery is extremely personal.
 You will have to decide if the benefits will achieve your goals and if the risks of breast reduction surgery and potential complications are acceptable.

-Dr. Alexander and his staff will explain in detail the risks associated with surgery.
+Dr. Alexander, Dr. Kaplan and staff will explain in detail the risks associated with surgery.
 You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo and any risks or potential complications.

 The risks of breast reduction include: